 The Compot is unique.
 It does not need to be dry to work.
 If fact – wet and slushy is perfect

 Putting grass clippings or hay or straw or sugar cane mulch on top on your Compot keeps the hot sun and air from drying out your waste in summer and keeps the cold air out in winter keeping it warm inside the pot over winter.
-Worms need moisture to survive so if you are filling your pots up with only worm friendly waste you will mostly have only worms inside your pot, then you must cover it so the contents don’t become too dry or hot inside the Pot, otherwise the worms will leave.
+Worms need moisture to survive so if you are filling your pots up with only worm friendly waste you will mostly have only worms inside your pot, then you must cover it so the contents don’t become too dry or hot inside the Pot, otherwise, the worms will leave.
 Bacteria and soldier fly larvae will continue to decompose the waste and the worms will live in the surrounding soil picking up all the leftovers from the other bugs and spreading their castings into the surrounding soil.
 Exactly as they do when you fill your Compot up with ALL your kitchen waste and not just worm friendly waste.

 The Compot is unique in that it does not need to be dry to work.
 In fact – the wetter the better with this system (unlike other above ground composters which generally need to be dry).
-This is where your waste water comes in handy.
+This is where your wastewater comes in handy.
 See next tip.

 Keep a container on your kitchen bench for your food waste.
 When rinsing out a tin or milk container etc. don’t throw this waste down your sink.
 Rather, add it to your container of food scraps.
 The water will soften the scraps and produce a liquid that can be poured around your plants before you fill your Compot with the remaining waste.
 So not only are you watering your plants with water you would normally throw down the sink, you are making a solution of nutrients to feed directly to your plants while aiding the decomposition process.
 The water in your container means your waste won’t smell if you are like me and only dispose of your scraps once a week.
 But if you don’t have time to spread the water around your plants just toss it straight into the Compot.
-It will still get to your plants roots.
+It will still get to your plants’ roots.

-If you have a problem with roots in your garden just twist the Compot around occasionally when you are filling it if possible.
+If you have a problem with roots in your garden just twist the Compot around occasionally when you are filling it – if possible.
 The roots will then grow around the pot rather than in the pot.
 Though I have never had a problem and I confess I rarely turn mine.
-Generally speaking if you are looking after your garden (that is keeping it moist) the roots will not grow into the pot as long as there is activity in the pot from you continually topping them up.
+Generally speaking, if you are looking after your garden (that is keeping it moist) the roots will not grow into the pot as long as there is activity in the pot from you continually topping them up.
 See below tip also.

 You might find roots growing into your Compot because the surrounding soil is so dry that the plants are finding their way into the pot because that is where all the moisture and nutrients are.
 Keep the water up to your plants or you might find it easier to move the pot to a better spot.
 Alternately add water retention material to the soil (such as Zeolite) to make water available to the plants when the soil is dry.
 If it is a big tree you might need to add soil conditioner as well until your pots have improved the soil sufficiently to retain water and not require further assistance.

 If you have big dogs I now recommend that you do not put meat in your Compot.
 But if that is the only thing you have to throw in your council bin then it’s not such a bad thing.
 Most people feed their meat to their dogs.
-See below tip.
+See the below tip.

 Another option is to put some of your dog’s poop in with your waste.
 Many dogs don’t like the smell of their own poop so will not touch the Compot.
 But don’t do this in your veggie garden.
 You can use the Compot just for disposing of dog poo also.
 It works a treat, but be sure to moisten the dog poo as the worms will not eat the dry waste and neither will the Soldier Flies.
-But the Compot works better is you mix your kitchen waste with your dog waste because it seems to give them a variety of food to eat.
+But the Compot works better if you mix your kitchen waste with your dog waste because it seems to give the bugs a variety of food to eat.
 So you can use your Compot for ALL your kitchen waste and animal excrement.

 Another option is to put some beer in the Compot as the dogs don’t like the malt or fermented smell of the beer.
 But I think that is a waste of good beer.
 Maybe use old wasted beer.